aleonangeli/leon_fw/README.md

 Arch DevOps coding challenge

-This repository contains my resolution for the challange that Michael Fritzius presented to me, and I came up with two approaches that easy to spot from the .feature file:
+This repository contains my resolution for the challange that Michael Fritzius presented to me, and I came up with two approaches detailed on the .feature file:

  - The first one is a BDD approach that works perfectly, you must change the variables on the "my_steps.rb" on the lines 9, 12,25 and 33 respectively.